-Error stripe and Status indicator let observe the results of the design-time code inspection in the current file and navigate between code issues Also, the error stripe displays special marks for other JetBrains Rider items, for example when you highlight usages in the current file.
+Error stripe and status indicator visualize the results of the design-time code inspection in the current file and help navigate between code issues.
+Also, the error stripe displays special marks for other features, such as bookmarks or highlighted usages.

-Error stripe is a sidebar integrated into the editor scroll bar.
-The Status Bar can represent the following items as individual markers:
+Error stripe is a sidebar integrated into the editor scroll bar .
+The Error stripe can represent the following items as individual markers:

 Code issues found by JetBrains Rider's design-time inspection.